gordon-cs/sp2018-The-Eureka-Project/README.md

 P.S.
 This site (https://www.w3schools.com/sql/default.asp) is really useful for learning SQL commands.
 The handy sidebar on the left is your friend! :)

+P.S.2 This site (https://www.terlici.com/2015/08/13/mysql-node-express.html) shows codes on how to connect mysql with node and express

 # Our Linux VM: EurekaProjectVM on HyperV-Lab1